ivankostadinovic/ExoPlayerWrapper/README.md

 ## Download
 This library is available in **JitPack** which is the default Maven repository used in Android Studio.
+You don't need to add a dependency to ExoPlayer separately as this library exposes it.

 **Step 1.** Add it in your root build.gradle at the end of repositories
 ```Gradle